haruosuz/codon/README.md

 tRNA clusters and codon bias S
 |
 Codon bias S34 was calculated using a python script by referring to R-package v.2.24.0 sscu.
-The growth-rate potential was estimated using gRodon R-package v.
-2.3.039.
-Forty highly expressed genes were selected according to a previous study34 and used for calculating codon bias S and growth-rate potential.

 ### 2017-10